FrancescaSallicati/clickbait_tweet/README.md

 ### Git LFS

 Data and models are uploaded with git-lfs.  <br />
-From the root directory of this repo, run the following command to make sure that they are dowloaded.
+From the root directory of this repo, run the following command to make sure that they are dowloaded:

 ```bash
 git lfs pull